Trinity Church (Elmira, New York)

-The parish of Trinity Church, Elmira, New York was founded in 1833.
+The parish of Trinity Church, Elmira, New York, United States was founded in 1833.
 Trinity Church is a parish of the Chemung District of the Episcopal Diocese of Central New York, centered in Syracuse, New York.
 The present structure of Trinity Church is located at 304 North Main Street, Elmira, New York.
 Designed by architect Henry Dudley, the church was built from 1855 through 1858.
 It is significant for its Gothic Revival architecture.
 The church was listed on the National Register of Historic Places in 2007.
+In 2024, the church was converted into a sports complex.

 History

 The first recorded Episcopal service in Elmira was conducted by the Right Reverend Benjamin Treadwell Onderdonk, D.D., Bishop of the Episcopal Diocese of New York on May 16, 1832.
 Services were again held in Elmira in 1833 conducted by James D. Carder early in the year and by Daniel E. Brown in May.
 James D. Carder's report given to the 1833 New York Diocesan Convention in New York City stated, "[i]n Elmira, Tioga county, he performed divine service several times previous to the middle of July; and on the 12th of June organized a parish by the name of Trinity Church.
 He has for some tome looked to that place with much interest, and now contemplates with thanksgiving to God the sure foundation which he believes is there laid for the Church.
 On the last Lord's day, he had the satisfaction of administering the holy Communion for the first time in that parish.
 Thirteen communicated, and one was repelled."
 There were also reported to be three children baptized and one marriage in the parish that year.
 Trinity Church was incorporated as a parish on June 12, 1833, under the supervision of James D. Carder.
 The Rev. Thomas Clark is listed as the first rector.

 Trinity's worship services began simply in a school house where Park Church stands today.
 As stated by Rev. Clark that Fall in his report to the 1833 Diocesan Convention, "I arrived in Elmira as Missionary to that place on the 20th of July last, and found a small but zealous company of Episcopalians, who received me with the most lively pleasure as their Missionary.
 Some of them had lived without the services of their Church for several years, not having heard an Episcopal minister at Elmira more than three or four times previously to my arrival.
 I have commence preaching in the District School Room, which I generally have nearly fill; and it is probable, if we had a church, there would many more attend."
 As parish membership grew, a need for larger quarters was evident.
 With comparatively little money, but the commitment of time, energy and building materials from the Church family, a new church edifice was completed in December 1836 at Church Street and Railroad Avenue.
 The church was consecrated on the morning of Sunday, August 27, 1837, by Rt.
 Rev. Benjamin Treadwell Onderdonk, D.D.